shrustij/Cyclist-Trips-Analysis/README.md

 Act Phase
 Guiding Questions:

 What is your final conclusion based on your analysis?
+Final Conclusion is that numbers of riders who are members are more than casual riders but though average ride length is less for members.
 How could your team and business apply your insights?
-What next steps would you or your stakeholders take based on your findings?
+We can use this insights to develop perfect marketing strategy to make more casual riders into member What next steps would you or your stakeholders take based on your findings?
+My recommendations are that on weekends casual riders are using this benefit so if we give more offers on weekends we can drive more casual riders for this program as well as if we proivde some schemes such as after covering certain miles member can get one free ride or one day ride completely free.
 Is there additional data you could use to expand on your findings?
+If data like temperature and distance covered was recored with all the data it would be more useful for getting more insights.
 Key Tasks:
 Create your portfolio.
 Add your case study.